 Provisioning a server means to set it up with the necessary software and configuration to run a WordPress site.
 For Trellis this means things like: installing MariaDB, installing Nginx, configuring Nginx, creating a database, etc.

-In Trellis, you provision a server by running the
+For remote servers, you provision a server via the

 server.yml playbook.
 This leaves you with a server prepared to run a WordPress site, but without the actual codebase yet.

 In development it's easy to get your site/codebase onto the VM through synced folders.
 However for remote servers, we need to deploy first.

 Deploys are done in Trellis by running the

 deploy.yml playbook.
 This gets your codebase onto the server by cloning it from a Git repository.
 It also takes cares of things like: running Composer, creating config files, reloading Nginx, etc.